 ESGESG is not a new concept, the definition has been in use for many years.
 It is a fundamental part of the social contract between business and society and usually managed as part of "CSR" or Corporate Social Responsibility.
 It means "environmental", "social" and "governance".

-Why is trade finance important?Without trade finance, pre-shipment finance does not really work.
+Trade finance is important – why?Without trade finance, pre-shipment finance does not really work.
 Exporters need cash at shipment.
 Trade finance is how this is managed and the lack of a customer-friendly trade finance product is hurting supply chains around the world.

 Digital trade finance – the basicsAn online trade finance system should always include important functionality in order to be useful to exporters (for export finance) or importers (for supply chain trade finance).
 Find out what you should look for.